Zoetis (NYSE:ZTS) Updates FY 2021 Earnings Guidance

 Zoetis (NYSE:ZTS) updated its FY 2021 earnings guidance on Thursday.
 The company provided earnings per share guidance of $4.470-$4.550 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $4.520.
 The company issued revenue guidance of $7.63 billion-$7.70 billion, compared to the consensus revenue estimate of $7.59 billion.

-Several research firms have recently weighed in on ZTS.
-Barclays boosted their price objective on shares of Zoetis from $208.00 to $235.00 and gave the stock an overweight rating in a research note on Friday, August 6th.
-Citigroup boosted their price objective on shares of Zoetis from $175.00 to $184.00 in a research note on Wednesday, May 12th.
-Raymond James lowered shares of Zoetis from an outperform rating to a market perform rating in a research note on Friday, July 16th.
-Argus boosted their price objective on shares of Zoetis from $185.00 to $195.00 and gave the stock a buy rating in a research note on Friday, May 28th.
-Finally, boosted their price objective on shares of Zoetis from $175.00 to $184.00 and gave the stock a neutral rating in a research note on Wednesday, May 12th.
-Three equities research analysts have rated the stock with a hold rating and eight have given a buy rating to the company.
-The company presently has a consensus rating of Buy and a consensus target price of $196.58.
+A number of research firms recently commented on ZTS.
+Raymond James lowered Zoetis from an outperform rating to a market perform rating in a research note on Friday, July 16th.
+Argus increased their price objective on Zoetis from $185.00 to $195.00 and gave the company a buy rating in a research note on Friday, May 28th. increased their price objective on Zoetis from $175.00 to $184.00 and gave the company a neutral rating in a research note on Wednesday, May 12th.
+Zacks Investment Research raised Zoetis from a hold rating to a buy rating and set a $186.00 price objective on the stock in a research note on Tuesday, June 1st.
+Finally, Cantor Fitzgerald increased their price objective on Zoetis from $210.00 to $238.00 and gave the company an overweight rating in a research note on Tuesday, July 13th.
+Three research analysts have rated the stock with a hold rating and seven have assigned a buy rating to the stock.
+The company has an average rating of Buy and a consensus target price of $196.58.

-The firm also recently disclosed a quarterly dividend, which will be paid on Wednesday, September 1st.
-Shareholders of record on Wednesday, July 21st will be issued a $0.25 dividend.
-This represents a $1.00 dividend on an annualized basis and a yield of 0.50%.
-The ex-dividend date of this dividend is Tuesday, July 20th.
-Zoetis’s dividend payout ratio is currently 25.97%.

-In other Zoetis news, EVP Roxanne Lagano sold 22,450 shares of the business’s stock in a transaction dated Thursday, July 22nd.
-The shares were sold at an average price of $199.18, for a total value of $4,471,591.00.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at this link.
-Insiders own 0.21% of the company’s stock.
+In other news, EVP Roxanne Lagano sold 22,450 shares of the firm’s stock in a transaction dated Thursday, July 22nd.
+The stock was sold at an average price of $199.18, for a total value of $4,471,591.00.
+The transaction was disclosed in a filing with the SEC, which is available through the SEC website.
+Corporate insiders own 0.17% of the company’s stock.

 Zoetis, Inc discovers, develops, and manufactures a portfolio of animal health medicines and vaccines.
 The firm operates through the following segments: United States &International.
 Its products are complemented by diagnostic products, genetic tests, bio devices, and services.
 These are designed to meet the needs of veterinarians and the livestock farmers and companion animal.